sinadabiri/Transport-Mode-GPS-CNN/README.md

 # Transport-Mode-GPS-CNN
 Inferring transportation modes from GPS trajectories using a Convolutional Neural Network.

 Here is the project that I have done under my PhD research.
 The specific objective is to predict transportation modes (e.g., walk, bike, bus, driving, and train) from only GPS trajectories using Convolutional Neural Networks (CNNs).
-This project has been published in the journal of Transportation Research Part C: Emerging Technologies, as one the top-tier journals in the transportation field.
+This project has been published in the journal of Transportation Research Part C: Emerging Technologies, as one of the top-tier journals in the transportation field.
 The paper can be found and downloaded in https://authors.elsevier.com/a/1W8yQ,M0mR5c7L

 Here, I am going to share all related codes and dataset related to this project.
 Further information can be found in the paper.